On the continuous-time limit of the Barab\'asi-Albert random graph: Proofs

-Next we determine how the degree of a fixed vertex changes during the time until a new complete vertex appears. \begin{lem} Let $({G}_m^t)_{t\geq 1}$ be the random graph process defining the BA model and let $d(v_i,t)$ denote the degree of an existing vertex $v_i$ at time $t$, $i\leq n$.
-Given that $d(v_i,n(m+1))=k$, $k\geq m$, then there exist four constants $b_2>b_1>0$ and $c_1,c_2>0$ such that
+Next we determine how the degree of a fixed vertex $v_i$, for a sufficiently large $i$, changes during the time until a new complete vertex appears. \begin{lem} Let $({G}_m^t)_{t\geq 1}$ be the random graph process defining the BA model and let $d(v_i,t)$ denote the degree of an existing vertex $v_i$ at time $t$, $i\leq n$.
+Given that $d(v_i,n(m+1))=k$, $n > k\geq m$, for sufficiently large $i$ there exist constants $b_1>b_2>0$ and $c_1,c_2>0$ such that